aonschwartz/aonschwartz.github.io/index.md

 I've previously worked as a contributing social media editor at *The New Republic*, and as a general assignment reporter with the *Walla Walla Union-Bulletin,* a local newspaper in Washington State.

-I also do freelance editing, and I co-edit *[Mangoprism](https://mangoprism.com/)*, which publishes emerging writers online and in print.
-Get in touch at my email below!
+I also do freelance editing, and I co-edit *[Mangoprism](https://mangoprism.com/)*, which publishes emerging writers online and (as of recently!) in print.
+You can reach me at my email, linked below.